 - Chicago Recovery Alliance video: Using Injectable Naloxone to reverse opioid overdose (13 minutes) Graphic depiction of real drug overdoses with instructions for use of Naloxone, an injectable drug to reverse opioid overdoses

 - New York City Department of Health and Mental Hygiene video: Prevent an overdose, save a life Patients describe their overdose and instructions on how to administer naloxone.

 - Premier has been actively involved in responding to the US opioid epidemic since spring of 2017, with a focus on safer pain management and opioid prescribing.
-A summary of Premier capabilities follows; details can be found on the Premier Safety Institute® website section on Premier resources.
+A summary of Premier capabilities follows; details can be found in the Premier Safety Institute website section on Premier resources.

 - Legislative front: engaged with White House Opioid Task Force and led lobbying efforts that resulted in passage the Opioid Overdose Prevention and Safety Act on 10/24/18 into law to advance treatment, recovery and prevention

 - Thought leadership: participation on national panels, summits, advisory committees, and federal task force to address this issue, e.g., Healthcare Leadership Council and National Quality Forum, and develop white papers, playbooks, guidelines, etc

 - Premier’s CEO, Susan DeVore signed the Leidos CEO pledge to end opioid use disorder/addiction on behalf of Premier and its Associates.

 - Care Redesign-Collaborative: Pilot study as part of our CMS funded HIIN on Safer Post-operative Pain Management to reduce opioid harm in collaboration with American Society of Anesthesiologists, American Academy of Orthopedic Surgeons, and the Institute of Patient & Family Center Care